Anoncheg1/firstly-search/README.md

 # dired-e-mode
-Modern navigation for file manager.
+Modern navigation for file manager, like in Thunar, Delphin, Windows and MacOS file managers.

 Dired minor mode for Emacs text editor to move cursor by typing name of file.

-Fast like with Thunar, Delphin, Windows and MacOS file managers.

 Standard Dired keys i, k, d, m should be rebinded before usage.